How to Make Chocolate Fountain Syrup

 For those who prefer a milder, sweeter indulgence, milk chocolate is the go-to option.
 Its lower cacao content and addition of milk powder create a creamier texture and a gentler chocolate flavor.
 While delicious, milk chocolate can be trickier for fountain use due to its lower melting point.
 To ensure a smooth, flowing cascade, combine it with a higher-melting chocolate for optimal results.

-See also How to Make the Best Cheese Fondue
+See also How to Do a Cheese Fondue

 5. White Chocolate: The Velvety Rebel